Victoria Leigh Soto: Early life

 Soto was born in Bridgeport, Connecticut, to Carlos Soto, a native of Bayamón, Puerto Rico, and Donna Fagan-Soto, of Irish-American descent.
 Her father worked for the Connecticut Department of Transportation as a crane operator and her mother was a nurse at Bridgeport Hospital.
 Her family moved to Stratford, Connecticut, and she graduated from Stratford High School in 2003.
-In 2008, she earned bachelor's degrees in both education and history at Eastern Connecticut State University.
+In 2008, she earned bachelor's degrees in both education and history as a Dean's List student at Eastern Connecticut State University.
 She then enrolled in graduate school at Southern Connecticut State University.

 Death

-On December 14, 2012, Soto was teaching her first-grade class at Sandy Hook Elementary School, when Adam Lanza made his way into the school, and began to shoot staff and students.
-After killing fourteen students and two teachers in the first classroom, Lanza entered Soto's classroom.
+On December 14, 2012, while Soto was teaching her first-grade class at Sandy Hook Elementary School, Adam Lanza made his way into the school, and began to shoot staff and students.
+After killing fourteen students and two teachers in the first classroom, Lanza entered her classroom.
 Media reports state that Soto had hidden several children in a closet, and when Lanza entered her classroom, Soto told him that the children were not there and that they were in the school gym.
 When several children ran from their hiding places, Lanza began shooting at the students.
 Soto was reportedly shot trying to shield them with her body.
 A photograph of Soto's sister awaiting news of her sister on her cell phone was taken by Associated Press photographer Jessica Hill and widely reproduced across the globe.
 Some news outlets labeled the photograph "iconic" and said that it had come to symbolize the tragedy.